sjmikler/codingame-pro-mode/README.md

 > [Install from Chrome Web Store](https://chromewebstore.google.com/detail/fleeplnobejocpmlphmbhlnhnimoglpa)

 Do you prefer coding in your own local editor?
 This extension optimizes the CodinGame UI for you.
-It hides the unused online editor to reclaim screen space, provides an expanded console, and offers seamless code synchronization with your local files.
+It hides the unused online editor to reclaim screen space, provides an expanded console, offers seamless code synchronization with your local files and more!

 ## Key Features
 * **Pro Layout**: A minimalist layout that hides the online editor and maximizes space for the console